Latest revision: 06.21

 Protection of personal data processed about you

-As part of you visiting the website of the Group (“we”, “us”, “our”), we process personal data about you.
+As part of your customer or business partner relationship to the Group (“we”, “us”, “our”), we process personal data about you.

-It is crucial to us that your personal data is properly protected and respected, when you visit our website.
+It is crucial to us that your personal data is properly protected and respected, when you are a customer or a business partner to us or work as an employee for a customer or business partner to us.
 Therefore, we strive for constantly protecting your personal data, including complying with any applicable data protection laws, such as the General Data Protection Regulation (“GDPR”).

 Under the GDPR, the Group is obligated to inform you about how we process the personal data about you, and about your rights as a data subject etc. You can find that information in this Privacy Notice.